 Being on time to class is directly related to success in school.
 All students should be at school no later than 8:10 a.m. (first bell).
 Students are expected to be in the classroom at the start of the class.
 Students who are not in class, or in their seats, can be marked tardy and receive classroom and schoolwide consequences.
 Students who arrive at class after 8:15 a.m. are considered TARDY.
-Students arriving at school after 8:15 a.m. are required to present a note or have a parent call or come in to sign them in at the attendance office before going to class.
+Excused tardies are only for approved/verified reasons.
+Please review our attendance policy.
 Students who complete a quarter with no tardies will receive recognition for their commitment to excellence.